ScarVaapad/ScarVaapad.github.io/content/authors/admin/_index.md

   - icon: twitter
     icon_pack: fab
     link:
-    label: No longer have and also banned from Twitter, guess the hate is mutual
+    label: No longer have and also banned from Twitter, and the hate now becomes mutual
   - icon: graduation-cap # Alternatively, use `google-scholar` icon from `ai` icon pack
     icon_pack: fas
     link: https://scholar.google.com/citations?user=r0mIDVEAAAAJ&hl=en